Xcode Index MCP

 Go to settings and add a custom extension.
 In the modal that pops up, under the

-with your actual system username.The rest should look something like this:
+<USERNAME>with your actual system username, or with the correct path xcode-index-mcp on your machine.The rest should look something like this:

 Cursor: